deltachat/deltachat-pages/en/help.md

   adb is the Android Debug Bridge and can be installed from repository.

-- Instead of installing Delta Chat directly via APK file, you can first install the F-Froid store via [F-Droid-apk](https://f-droid.org/FDroid.apk) and then install Delta Chat using the store.
+- Instead of installing Delta Chat directly via APK file, you can first install the F-Droid store via [F-Droid-APK](https://f-droid.org/FDroid.apk) and then install Delta Chat using the store.
 The great benefit is the information about updates and the migration of existing config and chat data.

 ## Login Issues